Deformable Cluster Manipulation via Whole-Arm Policy Learning: EXPERIMENTAL SETUP

 \subsection{Simulation Setting}

-For the power line clearance scenario illustrated in Fig. \ref {fig:problem-description}(d), we run 6144 Gym environments in parallel, each of which contains a tree with deformable branches (in green), a rigid power line (in red), and a Kinova arm actuated via velocity control of its six link joints, omitting the end-effector.
+For power line clearance (Fig. \ref {fig:problem-description}b), we run 6144 parallel Gym environments, each simulating a tree with deformable branches (in green), a rigid power line (in red), and a Kinova arm actuated via velocity control of its six joints, omitting the end-effector.
 Each tree is formed by drawing from a Gaussian distribution ($\sigma= 0.1$) representing the L-system morphology parameters to ensure high diversity in topology but sufficient physical feasibility, in addition to arbitrary trunk rotation to expose the agent to varying branch occlusion patterns.
-Furthermore, the power line location is randomised, but constrained to the reach region of the gripper and semi-parallel (within $\pm 15^\circ$) to the axis connecting the trunk and the robot base.
+Furthermore, the power line location is randomised, but constrained to the reach region of the gripper.
 Finally, we perform all experiments with an average $h_t \in [0, 1]$ of at least $0.7$ across all environments, noting that occlusion score can increase as well from the arm pushing more branches closer to the power line.

 A critical challenge within this framework is the contact explosion resulting from the combinatorial interactions among the multi-link arm, multi-branch tree, and the power line, exacerbated by a large number of training environments.
 This issue, common in contact-rich parallel simulations, can quickly overwhelm the simulation constraint solvers, triggering object inter-penetrations and CUDA memory overflows.
-It has been extensively studied by \cite{tang2023industreal} and \cite{narang2022factory}, which suggest complex CUDA-level penetration checkers and mesh-level contact binning, respectively.
-In contrast, we take a shortcut to contact reduction at the cost of a marginal drop in test performance.
+We take a shortcut to contact reduction at the cost of a marginal drop in test performance.
 Specifically, during training, we allow the branches (but not the robot) to penetrate the power line through collision masking, thereby removing one key set of interactions.
-On the other hand, during simulation tests, all contacts are in place to accurately reflect real-world, but the environment count is set to a low value, 512 per test dataset.
-The technique mentioned above to allow for slight differences in training and test environments, along with careful tuning of the Temporal Gauss-Seidel (TGS) contact solver parameters, enables us to run large-scale training required for RL without compromising representational accuracy.
+In contrast, during simulation tests, all contacts are in place to accurately reflect real-world, but the environment count is set low.
+This approach, along with careful tuning of the Temporal Gauss-Seidel (TGS) contact solver parameters, enables us to run large-scale training without compromising representational accuracy.